aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/export-techniques/exporting-images-to-dxf-format/_index.md

 The direct answer: **how to hide lines** is achieved by enabling `HideLines` on the export options, which instructs Aspose.CAD to omit straight line entities during the DXF generation process.

-## Step 1: Set New Font for Each Document
+## Step 1: set new font for each document

 `CadImage` represents a CAD drawing loaded into memory, providing access to its entities and tables.